 Timely reporting and case documentation in an electronic database management system

-Interviewing parents, preferably prenatally and/or immediately after the birth of their child.
+Interviewing parents, preferable prenatally and/or immediately after the birth of their child

 Performs other related duties as assigned.

-Minimum Qualifications: To qualify you must have a A high school diploma or high school equivalency diploma.
-Experience working with or assisting at-risk children and families in a community setting.
+Minimum Qualifications: To qualify you must have a A high school diploma/GED with experience working with, or assisting at-risk children and families in a community setting.

 Qualified candidates must be able to effectively communicate with all levels of the organization.

 Family Health Centers at NYU Langone's network provides its staff with far more than just a place to work.
 Rather, we are an institution you can be proud of, an institution where you'll feel good about devoting your time and your talents.